 - Correct class coding

-- Date within reconciliation period
+- Date within the reconciliation period

 - Correct OpEx subcategory mapping